MicrosoftDocs/well-architected/well-architected/iot/iot-reliability.md

 The connectivity strategy should include robustness, for example fallback capability and disconnection management, and buffering backup to mitigate cloud dependency for critical or safety functions.

-The following design, error handling, and monitoring practices relate to connectivity:
+The following design, error handling, and monitoring practices relate to connectivity.

 ### Connectivity design